|

 will hold a 54 per cent equity share with the

 remaining 46 per cent held by Baosteel.
+Initial capital outlay by the joint venture

 will be A$124 million (US$64 million) to develop